In this Azure article, we will discuss a step-by-step tutorial to send and read messages using Azure Functions from Service Bus Queues.

 Prerequisites

 - You must have an Azure subscription.
-If you don’t have till now, you can create an Azure free account now.
+If you don’t have it now, you can create an Azure free account.

 - You must download and install Visual Studio 2019 on your development machine.